Squid: Long Context as a New Modality for Energy-Efficient On-Device Language Models: Introduction

 To address these challenges, various approaches have been developed to mitigate the context length problem in large language models (LLMs).
-Retrieval-Augmented Generation (RAG)\cite{NEURIPS2020_6b493230} has emerged as a prominent solution, incorporating an external retrieval component to search for relevant information, thereby allowing the model to handle extensive knowledge without storing all information in its parameters.
-Recent advancements, such as the LongRAG\cite{jiang2024longrag} framework, have further improved this approach by balancing the workload between retriever and reader, enabling the processing of much larger token inputs.
+Retrieval-Augmented Generation (RAG)~\cite{NEURIPS2020_6b493230} has emerged as a prominent solution, incorporating an external retrieval component to search for relevant information, thereby allowing the model to handle extensive knowledge without storing all information in its parameters.
+Recent advancements, such as the LongRAG~\cite{jiang2024longrag} framework, have further improved this approach by balancing the workload between the retriever and the reader, enabling the processing of much larger token inputs.
 Another effective strategy focuses on optimizing the key-value (KV) cache.
-Techniques like chunk-wise KV cache compression and swapping have been implemented to minimize context-switching overhead and enable efficient state maintenance across multiple invocations.
-The LLMaaS (Language Models as a Service)\cite{yin2024llmservicemobiledevices} paradigm exemplifies this approach by integrating LLMs as system services on mobile devices, employing stateful execution to maintain persistent states and reduce memory usage.
+Techniques such as chunk-wise KV cache compression and swapping have been implemented to minimize context-switching overhead and enable efficient state maintenance across multiple invocations.
+The LLMaaS (Language Models as a Service)~\cite{yin2024llmservicemobiledevices} paradigm exemplifies this approach by integrating LLMs as system services on mobile devices, employing stateful execution to maintain persistent states and reduce memory usage.
 While these methods have shown promise, they often involve trade-offs between context length, model performance, and computational efficiency, highlighting the need for more holistic solutions.

-Some other works has made efforts on directly reduce the length of the context to lower computational costs\cite{chevalier2023adapting, NEURIPS2023_3d77c6dc, ge2024incontext}.
-Although these approaches aim to reduce computational costs via context compression, this step itself can still introduce overhead, and they do not address the alignment issue between the compressed context and the original text.
+Other works have sought to directly reduce the length of the context to lower computational costs~\cite{chevalier2023adapting, NEURIPS2023_3d77c6dc, ge2024incontext}.
+Although these approaches aim to reduce computational costs via context compression, the compression step itself can still introduce overhead, and they do not address the alignment issue between the compressed context and the original text.